mrspaceman/my-blog-pages/_posts/2024-01-06-building-log-cabin.md

 so we got the walls up to six planks high.
 This wasn't too bad. we had a lot of hammering to get the tongue and grooves to fit (and I mean a lot of hammering, going back and forth between each end of the board and trying to unwarp the planks as we slotted them together).

 Now to fit the floor boards.
-This was a bit of a faff, but not too bad. the bearers do not get fixed to whatever is underneath them (at least the instructions seem to say don't fix them down), so they moved every time I nudged them, but we got the floor down and it's not too bad.
+This was a bit of a faff, but not too bad. the bearers do not get fixed to whatever is underneath them (at least the instructions seem to say don't fix them down), so they moved every time I nudged them, but we got the floor down and it's not too bad (although we may add another floor layer to spread the load a bit more).

 we did use a billyoh youtube video of assembling the devon log cabin, and boy they made it look so easy.
 I should have realised that VFX these days are really good.